 SD 7620 The Practice of Sustainable Design 3

 How do we actively design to create truly sustainable results?
-Students will examine this question and apply leading-edge practice methods for innovative sustainable and regenerative design solutions.
+In this course students examine this question and apply leading-edge practice methods for innovative sustainable and regenerative design solutions.
 Recommended for novice and veteran designers and innovators alike, this course explores the theoretical frameworks, green standards, and practice techniques used by leading sustainable designers, thinkers, and architects.
 The design methods applied in this studio course fit any discipline at any scale, from the smallest object to the most complex system.
-Through studio projects and exercises, students will learn to integrate the theory of sustainable design frameworks into their practices (i.e., systems thinking, life cycle analysis, material health, green standards, eco-labels, supply chain topics, etc.).
+Through studio projects and exercises, students learn to integrate the theory of sustainable design frameworks into their practices (i.e., systems thinking, life-cycle analysis, material health, green standards, eco-labels, supply chain topics, etc.).

 SD 7630 Collaborative Product Design 3

 How do we design real products for real companies, benefiting customers, the companies themselves, and the rest of the world?
 And how do we know they are better?
 This studio course provides tools for sustainable design innovation and metrics to measure success.
-Students will use creative and analytical skills, generating new ideas and 3D CAD renderings and evaluating designs with screening-level life-cycle assessments and two eco-labeling systems (Cradle to cradle and EPEAT).
-Green innovation tools taught will include systems thinking, energy effectiveness, lightweighting, design for lifetime (repair, recycling, etc.), material choice, biomimicry, and persuasive design.
-Some assignments will be individual and theoretical, but the bulk of the course will be spent working in groups, using tools such as message boards and screen-sharing video chats.
+Students use creative and analytical skills, generating new ideas and 3D CAD renderings and evaluating designs with screening-level life-cycle assessments and two eco-labeling systems (Cradle to Cradle and EPEAT).
+Green innovation tools taught include systems thinking, energy effectiveness, lightweighting, design for lifetime (repair, recycling, etc.), material choice, biomimicry, and persuasive design.
+Some assignments are individual and theoretical, but the bulk of the course is spent working in groups, using tools such as message boards and screen-sharing video chats.

-Students will learn how to abstract functional strategies from nature to apply to the process of innovative design.
-This project-oriented studio course will cover core biological principles, astound students with the wealth of design solutions available in nature, and provide numerous case studies of innovative designs inspired by natural models.
+In this course students learn how to abstract functional strategies from nature to apply to the process of innovative design.
+This project-oriented studio course covers core biological principles, astounds students with the wealth of design solutions available in nature, and provides numerous case studies of innovative designs inspired by natural models.
 Overall, this course provides powerful metaphors and methods for looking to nature as model, mentor, and measure in our designs.